mbta/otp-deploy/README.md

 This repo contains all the deploy scripts, CI/CD, and config files for the MBTA's OpenTripPlanner instance.

 ## Setup

 You'll need to clone this repo run the following from the project root:

 1. `asdf install`
+1. `direnv allow`
-1. `mbta/update_gtfs.sh` - fetches latest MBTA and Massport GTFS data
+1. `./scripts/update_gtfs.sh` - fetches latest MBTA and Massport GTFS data
-1. `mbta/update_pbf.sh` - updates OpenStreetMap data
+1. `./scripts/update_pbf.sh` - updates OpenStreetMap data
-1. `mbta/build.sh` - packages OTP into a jar, then runs the OTP build process
+1. `./scripts/build.sh` - packages OTP into a jar, then runs the OTP build process

-If you want to test with your own local GTFS changes, put a copy of your GTFS file (if you've built one with [`gtfs_creator`](https://github.com/mbta/gtfs_creator), it will be written to `<gtfs_creator path>/output/google/MBTA_GTFS.zip`) in `var/MBTA_GTFS.gtfs.zip` and re-run the `build.sh` script.
+If you want to test with local GTFS changes, put a copy of your GTFS file (if you've built one with [`gtfs_creator`](https://github.com/mbta/gtfs_creator), it will be written to `<gtfs_creator path>/output/google/MBTA_GTFS.zip`) in `var/MBTA_GTFS.gtfs.zip` and re-run the `build.sh` script.
+Note that it will be overwritten the next time you run `update_gtfs.sh`.

 ## Run Locally

-With all of that setup done, you should be able to run `mbta/server.sh`.
+With all of that setup done, you should be able to run `./scripts/server.sh`.
 This will start your local OTP instance and, when ready, print a message saying that the web server is ready and listening.

 Open a browser pointing to [`localhost:8080`](http://localhost:8080), and you'll have a bare-bones web interface to OTP where you can try out trip plans.

 ## Updating OTP from upstream

-This repo uses git submodules to pin OTP to a specific commit and pull the code for use in the build process.
+This repo uses env vars to determine the OTP repo and commit to build with.
+You can test locally with a different repo or commit by updating the values in `.env`.
+These are only used for local builds (including local Docker), in order to update them for AWS deployments, you'll need to update the `set-otp-build-params` step in `.github/workflows/deploy.yml`.
+You can add more cases there for specific environments if you want to deploy a different OTP branch for dev testing.

+The OTP_COMMIT var can be set either to a commit hash, or to a branch name.
+A branch isn't used in prod so that we're always using a consistent version to build unless we specifically upgrade it.
+However, it will probably be more convenient to use a branch locally and in dev, so feel free to set it to a branch in those cases.

 To pull the latest OTP changes, do the following:

-1. `git submodule update --init --force --remote`
-1. Commit the updated submodule to a feature branch
+1. Check the [OpenTripPlanner](https://github.com/opentripplanner/OpenTripPlanner/commits/dev-2.x) repo for the latest commit on `dev-2.x` (this is their bleeding-edge release branch)
+1. Copy the commit hash
-1. Push and test the update in dev
+1. Update it in `.env` and test the changes locally
-1. Put up a PR and merge to master once reviewed
+1. Update it in `.github/workflows/deploy.yml`, making sure the value prod is using here matches the value in `.env` before commiting the changes

 ## Debugging

 If you need to use a debugger, you can run OTP through IntelliJ.

 1. Start by adding a new debug configuration,